Sarah Siddons: Celebrity persona and the "Female Star"

 It was the beginning of twenty years in which she became the undisputed Queen of Drury Lane.
 Her celebrity status was called "mythical" and "monumental", and by the mid-1780s Siddons had established herself as a cultural icon.
 Yet her iconography and the fashioning of her celebrity differed greatly in comparison to her female counterparts.
 Siddons, according to Laura Engel, invented a new category of femininity for actresses: the "Female Star".
 By "cleverly blurring the distinction between the characters she played on stage with representations of herself offstage (as much portraiture of the period invokes)" Siddons was able to present a duality to her admirers.
 At once she would project both the "divine and the ordinary, domestic and authoritative, fantastic and real".

 She avoided claims of sexual licentiousness, and the only damage to her career was faced toward its end, when caricatures and satirical prints emerged detailing the physical decline and stoutness of her body.
-Shearer West, in an analysis of the collapse of Siddons' private and public personas, wrote that Siddons' brother, actor-manager John Philip Kemble "substantially rewrote passages in some of the plays in order to temper any indelicacy [and] transcend sexual indiscretions" that could harm her reputation of feminine propriety.
+Shearer West, in an analysis of the collapse of Siddons's private and public personas, wrote that Siddons's brother, the actor-manager John Philip Kemble, "substantially rewrote passages in some of the plays in order to temper any indelicacy [and] transcend sexual indiscretions" that could harm her reputation of feminine propriety.

-Siddons had a unique ability to control her own celebrity persona and "manipulate her public image through a variety of visual materials" Some scholars believe that although Siddons' fame and success appeared effortless, it was in fact "a highly constructed process".
-This left her successful, yet fatigued as she was "always aware of the ultimate power of her audiences to approve of her or destroy her" In being aware of her position in the public eye, Siddons "carefully selected the roles in which she appeared and assiduously cultivated her domestic image".
+Siddons had a unique ability to control her own celebrity persona and "manipulate her public image through a variety of visual materials".
+Some scholars believe that although Siddons's fame and success appeared effortless, it was in fact "a highly constructed process".
+This left her successful, yet fatigued as she was "always aware of the ultimate power of her audiences to approve of her or destroy her".
+In being aware of her position in the public eye, Siddons "carefully selected the roles in which she appeared and assiduously cultivated her domestic image".

 She would only choose roles which could aid her popularity and protect her image.
-By cleverly blurring the distinction between the characters she played on stage with her presentation offstage, Siddons combined her maternal persona with depictions of British femininity.
+By cleverly blurring the distinction between the characters she played on stage and her presentation offstage, Siddons combined her maternal persona with depictions of British femininity.
 This allowed her to avoid the same reproach and scandal as other actresses of the time.
 For example, Siddons used her role of Isabella, a sacrificing mother, to frame her "rise to stardom in terms of her maternal roles on stage and off stage".

 In performing these domestic moments with the result of public triumph, Siddons was able to reiterate the characteristics that made her such a popular celebrity and icon; "her devotion to her family and her humble, behind-the-scenes existence".
-Siddons' role off stage, then, appears to be that of the ordinary wife and mother and this was crucial in a time when women were expected to stay at home, rather than provide for their family.
-Overall, her choice of roles and carefully constructed persona meant Siddons was able to live out the entirety of her career with little-to-no public scandal.
+Siddons's role off stage, then, appears to be that of the ordinary wife and mother and this was crucial in a time when women were expected to stay at home, rather than provide for their family.
+Overall, her choice of roles and carefully constructed persona meant Siddons was able to live out the entirety of her career with little to no public scandal.